google/koladata/docs/overview.md

 kd.from_py({'x': 1, 'y': 2}, dict_as_obj=True).with_schema(my_schema)  # the same as above
 ```

+Note: Compared to entities, objects have a higher **performance overhead**
-Note: There is additional **performance cost** during vectorized operations, as
+during vectorized operations, as each object in a DataSlice has its own schema,
-each item can have its own schema in this case, and different objects might have
+and different objects in the same DataSlice might have different sets of
-different sets of attributes.
-For large data, using entities with explicit
+attributes.
+For large data, the use of entities with explicit schemas is
-schemas is recommended.
+recommended for faster execution.

 Similar to entities, lists and dicts can be objects too.